Charlotte Agell: Early Life and Education

 As a compromise with her mother, Agell applied to Bowdoin College in Brunswick, for early acceptance.
 Instead of leaving school for a hitch-hiking stint with her boyfriend, she left Hong Kong and arrived in Maine in 1977.
 She felt an immediate sense of home and has lived in the state ever since.
 Recalling her childhood story, she wonders if she'd "written herself into the state."

 Agell graduated from Bowdoin College in 1981, where she studied art and earned a Bachelor of Arts degree in education.
 She later earned a teaching certificate from the University of Southern Maine, and a master's degree in education from the Harvard Graduate School of Education in 1986.

-Agell became a naturalized citizen of the United States in the 1990s.

-Agell taught multilingual and multicultural education at Portland High School, Portland, ME and lived in several Maine towns before settling in Brunswick with her husband Peter J. Simmons, an arts administrator and master gardener.
-She and Peter have two children, Anna and Jon.